Alerts in SAP HANA Database and Data Lake

 -

-Provide a Name and then scroll to the Advanced Action Properties section.
+email_actionand then scroll to the Additional Properties section.

-In the Advanced Action Properties section, provide values for Email Address, Subject Template and Payload Template.
+In the Additional Properties section, provide values for Email Address, Subject Template and Payload Template.

 Details on the available tags for each alert are provided at Built-In Events.